 Center for medical Image Analysis & Navigation (CIAN)

-In order to achieve outstanding results in all its domain of interest, the scientific activities of CIAN have been divided in different sub-groups focusing on:
+In order to achieve outstanding results in all its domains of interest, the scientific activities of CIAN have been divided in different sub-groups focusing on:

 - Image Registration and Motion Modelling